zextras/tech-doc/source/_includes/_adminpanel/_domains/disclaimer.rst

+.. note:: These settings are available only if the disclaimer is active in the global configuration (:menuselection:`Domains --> Global --> Settings`).

 To add a disclaimer to e-mails, use either textfield present in the page.
 The text written in the left-hand side will be appended to e-mails of users that have the mail editor set for plain-text, while